Sample Path Regularity of Gaussian Processes from the Covariance Kernel: Hölder Regularity

-In this section we demonstrate how Theorem \ref{thm: holder} can be applied in practice.
+In the following we demonstrate how Theorem \ref{thm: holder} can be applied in practice.
 We investigate the sample path regularity of the most widely used GP families, recovering known results as well as proving novel ones.

-The reverse implications in Theorem \ref{thm: holder} allow us to obtain sharp sample path regularity characterisations in the following sense: $f$ is said to have samples in $C^{(n+\gamma)^-}_{loc}(O)$ \emph{and no more}, if $f$ is not sample $C^{(n'+\gamma')^-}_{loc}(O)$ for any $n'+\gamma'>n+\gamma$.
+The reverse implications in Theorem \ref{thm: holder} allow us to obtain sharp sample path regularity characterisations in the following sense: $f$ is said to have samples in $C^{(n+\gamma)^-}_{\loc}(O)$ \emph{and no more}, if $f$ is not sample $C^{(n'+\gamma')^-}_{\loc}(O)$ for any $n'+\gamma'>n+\gamma$.